jfhbrook/susitna/README.md

   - remember, `10 rem` should serialize to `10`
   - make list use recreator
   - make save work
-- translator/cli refactor and/or commander -> executor refactor
+- Write ADR about architectural changes from 002
-  - I renamed commander to executor - why?
+  - Renamed commander to executor
+  - Actual command(s) module executes visitor pattern on interactive commands
-  - editing is now in the executor only - that's different from WIC&I, right?
+  - editing is now in the executor, not the translator
-  - translator could be functions called from main
-  - Cli has little possibility for reuse - can be combined with main/translator
+  - translator combined with index and Cli, is basically just the `repl` function
   - who should own readline? executor? host? translator?
   - WIC&I didn't have the benefit of OOP, mind you
-  - executor now uses a separate "command module" which visitor patterns actual interactive command execution - that implies two different abstractions, right?
 - Global variables
 - If/else
 - For and while